rackerlabs/docs-aws/docs/aws-accounts/index.rst

 your development and staging accounts and restrict them to read access for the resources in your production account.

-In addition to being a strong permission boundary, AWS accounts also provide a convenient construct for tracking expenses because, by default, the system groups both AWS and Rackspace charges by AWS account.
+In addition to being a strong permission boundary, AWS accounts also provide a convenient construct for tracking expenses because, by default, the system groups both AWS and Rackspace charges by AWS account and can span multiple accounts.
 For example, if you use four separate AWS accounts (**app1-dev**, **app1-prod**, **app2-dev**, and **app2-prod**), you can easily see how much you are spending on each application environment.
 We highly encourage you to use tagging for more fine-grained expense tracking within accounts.
 However, tagging is more complicated.
 You might miss tagging certain resources resulting in unallocated cost, and not all AWS resource types support tagging.
 AWS accounts provide a great default cost allocation construct.

 Lastly, by using separate AWS accounts for each environment, you have the flexibility to select different Rackspace :ref:`service levels <service_levels>` for each